cine-file/rate/README.md

 - Hidden Gems
 - Something Different

-The backend builds a validated candidate pool from TMDB, scores candidates using the user's genres, directors, decades, runtimes, rating strength, and source-film similarity, and returns five films plus stored backups.
+The backend builds a validated candidate pool from TMDB recommendations, similar films, separate genre branches, source keywords, director work, lead-cast work, and taste-profile discovery.
+It scores candidates using the user's genres, directors, decades, runtimes, rating strength, and source-film similarity, then returns five films plus stored backups.
 Replace uses a backup without regenerating the whole set.
+Backup metadata is hydrated only when used, reducing initial generation time.
 Add to Wishlist uses the existing `Future-Films` flow.

 New sheet tabs: